 - Torn or Cut Bile

 If a bile duct is injured, it can cause leakage of bile into the bloodstream and abdomen.
-Furthermore, even if the bile duct is not cut or torn, it may become blocked by scar tissue after a surgery.
+Furthermore, even if the bile duct is not cut or torn, it may become blocked by scar tissue after surgery.
 This is known as bile duct stricture, an uncommon surgical error, it can also cause the bile to become backed up in the liver and spill into the bloodstream.
-While it is estimated that only about 1% of gallbladder surgeries result in bile duct injuries, the resulting pain and suffering can be severe.
+While it is estimated that only about 1% of gallbladder surgeries result in injuries to the bile duct, the resulting pain and suffering can be severe.

 - Pain in the abdomen